stevedylandev/openzeppelin-tooling-stellar-workshop/slides.md

 <!-- list_item_newlines: 2 -->

 - Use API to list our Relayers
-- Get balane of a Relayer
+- Get balance of a Relayer
 - Execute a transaction with a Relayer

 <!-- end_slide -->